 The hotel has been assessed as a "going concern" subject to the forecast and inputs provided by the client and any assumptions made by ValuStrat within market benchmarks.
 ValuStrat has made certain assumptions and adjustments based on their experience in valuing typical hotel properties in the Jeddah, KSA taking cognizance of the surrounding developments within which the property will ultimately form part of.
 This was done in an attempt to forecast our interpretation of performance of the hotel over the 10-year explicit cash flow period.
 For the purpose of this valuation, we have included the retail (F&B) and the meeting rooms/function halls within the hotel component.

 In this instance, we have adopted the following rates:

 Components Comments

 Average Daily Rate SAR 500

-Occupancy 30% (yr.1), 55% (yr.
-2), 60% (yr.3) to 65% stabilized in year 4.
+Occupancy 50% (yr.1), 60% (yr.
+2) to 65% stabilized in year 3.

 Inflation 2%

-We have estimated hotel projections with an occupancy and average room rates of 25% and SAR 500 in the first year respectively and then year on year occupancy increases to 55% (yr.2), 60% (yr.
-3) & 65% (stabilised in the 4th year) and an increased average room rate of SAR 550, SAR 600, and SAR 630 stabilised year 4.
+\We have estimated hotel projections with an occupancy and average room rates of 50% and SAR 500 in the first year respectively and then year on year occupancy increases to 60% (yr.2), & 65% (stabilised in the 3rd year) and an increased average room rate of SAR 550, SAR 600, and SAR 630 stabilised year 4.

-We understand the owners are currently in process of appointing an international operator and management expects a new operator before the H1-2021.
-The owners expect better results and functioning of the hotel in 2022.
+We understand the owners are currently in discussions with Doubletree by Hilton brand and management expects a new operator before the end of December 2023.

 Accordingly, we have reflected and adjusted the ADR and especially the suffering of occupancy reflecting the current circumstances and the subdued growth in the hospitality industry across Jeddah and KSA.